 Personal accounts from American soldiers who opposed the Vietnam war.

 When the Framers of the Constitution developed what we call today the Freedom of Speech, they didn't realize they would be setting a foundation for the American political character we know today.
 Revolutionary Dissent shows that the roots of the careers of satirists like Jon Stewart and Stephen Colbert and pundits like Rush Limbaugh and Keith Olbermann, and the acts of flag burning, draft card destruction, and sit-ins like Occupy Wall Street, lie in the Revolutionary period's inflammatory engravings of Paul Revere, the polemics of Thomas Paine, and the symbol-laden protests again the Stamp Act.
-This is truly a revelatory work on the history of free expression in America.

 Whether it is an explosive surge of protest calling for racial justice in the United States, a demand for democratic leadership in the Middle East, or a tent city on Wall Street that spreads throughout the country, when mass movements erupt onto our television screens, the media portrays them as being as spontaneous and unpredictable.
 In This is an Uprising, political analysts Mark and Paul Engler uncover the organization and strategies behind such outbursts of protest, examining core principles that have been used to spark and guide moments of transformative unrest.
-This is an Uprising traces the evolution of civil resistance, providing new insights into the contributions of early experimenters such as Mohandas Gandhi and Martin Luther King Jr.